PIE-Cubed/2023-Jetson-Code/README.md

 	$ sh InstallPrerequisites.sh
 </p>
 <p>
-	AFTER running the script, it will prompt you for a root password.
-DO NOT enter the root password BEFORE running the above command as it breaks a lot of the module dependencies.
+	<strong>Please Note: DO NOT run the above command with root provledges as that will cause pip and git will install their packages to an incorrect location and break other package dependencies.</strong>
 </p>
 <p>
 	&nbsp